tylermercer/personal-website/src/content/posts/software/-polite-media-queries.md

 It took me a bit to realize how cool this is—the media query doesn't need to compete in specificity with the selectors that set the properties it's overriding!
 Instead, the selectors opt-in to the override for each property.
 This means the media query can specify those properties with simple, low-specificity selectors (like `nav` and `ul` in this example).
 The opt-in nature of the override also makes it clearer which properties are overridden.

-**Todo: connect to Svelte's component styles props implementation—in this case, the parent setting the props is the browser window.
+- [ ] Connect to Svelte's component styles props implementation—in this case, the parent setting the props is the browser window.
+- [ ] Draw parallel to theme variables
+- [ ] Give simple example